 Slow Advertising and the Role of the Marketer for Sustainable Marketing

-In his book for Greener Marketing, John Grant often mentioned the role of the Marketers, especially advertisers in today’s consumption culture, and how we should use our influential power well (Grant, 2020).
-In his book, he mentioned many strategies where we would focus later in every chapter, but now, I would like to give another example from Gabriel Ajuoro, the Creative Director, and many Can Lion winners for the Havas Lynx advertising agency.
+In his book for Greener Marketing, John Grant often mentioned the role of marketers, especially advertisers, in today’s consumption culture, and how we should use our influential power well (Grant, 2020).
+In his book, he mentioned many strategies that we would focus on later in every chapter, but now, I would like to give another example from Gabriel Ajuoro, the Creative Director, and many Cannes Lions winners for the Havas Lynx advertising agency.

 The first thing that he mentioned in his Podcast of WGSN was the mindfulness of your message to the customer.
 He mentioned in his previous Podcast talk for WGSN about Slow Advertising and how brands should adjust their Brand Voice in different ways to reach their global audiences.
 First of all, he brought the long-lasting debate for international marketing to the table with globalization versus localization.
-He is opinion is to focus more and more on local tastes to speak customers' hearts with their mind
+His opinion is to focus more and more on local tastes to speak to customers' hearts with their minds

 More intentional with time, money, and content.
-To target different consumers in different countries, they need to get more data to shoot the one time.
-Brand building How your brand will be shown to the customer, how it will look like, your brand voice your message and that takes time.
+To target different consumers in different countries, they need to get more data to shoot at the same time.
+Brand building: How your brand will be shown to the customer, what it will look like, your brand voice, and your message, and that takes time.
 That’s why slow advertising, as he mentioned, could be the answer for the future.
 Doing more research before creating the campaign, talking to the right audience with the right message.
-Creating more customer experience and emotions.
+Creating a more customer-centric experience and emotions.

 Marketers and especially advertisers know that we must create some emotions in our advertisements.
 But he mentions that we must use our power for good to bring people to action.
 Or as Ajuoro stated ``We need to influence culture in a way where we`re going to make good for people.
 Adding more transparency to everything we create helps us realize if what we are creating could be toxic for people.